HenryAdelaide/practice/README.md

 # practice
-In order to implement the algorithm
+In order to practice and implement the algorithm